-- a critical stance with respect to his or her own performance as a university graduate professional; - a critical stance with respect to policy and research plans and results. - openness with respect to communicating about the results of his or her own (clinical and/or empirical) research and that of others; - professionalism in transferring knowledge and presenting research plans and results; - a respectful and responsible attitude towards those with whom he or she is in contact in the professional field. - integrity towards the ethical values that apply to the discipline - a scientifically-substantiated position in normative debates that focus on the development of children and/or young people.
+- a critical stance with respect to own performance as a university graduate professional; - a critical stance with respect to policy and research plans and results. - openness with respect to communicating about the results of own (clinical and/or empirical) research and that of others; - professionalism in transferring knowledge and presenting research plans and results; - a respectful and responsible attitude towards those with whom the graduated is in contact in the professional field. - integrity towards the ethical values that apply to the discipline - a scientifically-substantiated position in normative debates that focus on the development of children and/or young people.